-LAND USE ATTORNEY
+LAND USE ATTORNEYS

-Federal, state and local governments regulate land use and zoning via statutes.
+Federal, state, and local governments regulate land use and zoning via statutes.
 Land use covers several subcategories, including easements, eminent domain and zoning issues.
-Zoning determines what the land may be used for, including residential, rural, urban, commercial, industrial and agricultural.
-Zoning also tells you what type of buildings may be placed on a certain parcel of land, including high-density housing and maximum height restrictions.
+Zoning determines what the land may be used for, including residential, rural, urban, commercial, industrial, and agricultural.
+Zoning also tells you what type of buildings may be placed on a certain parcel of land, including high-density housing and maximum-height restrictions.
 If you have been contacted by zoning regarding an infraction, please contact us using this form for a free case evaluation.

-Zoning regulations can restrict the size of the properties.
-For example, if a farmer sells 1,000 acres to a developer, zoning regulations might state the lots can be no smaller than 5 acres because of the location and the amount of traffic a residential development could bring to the area.
+Zoning regulations can restrict the size of properties.
+For example, if a farmer sells 1,000 acres to a developer, zoning regulations might state the lots can be no smaller than five acres because of the location and the amount of traffic a residential development could bring to the area.
 For example, a landowner sells 100 acres in the middle of a residential area.
 That area may be zoned residential only to keep smoke-producing factories away from a residential area.

 At the local level, zoning also makes sure landowners keep their properties in good shape.
 If a town has regulations against storing inoperable vehicles at home, zoning will respond to a complaint and issue a notification to homeowners in violation of that rule.
 It states the homeowner must comply with the zoning regulations for that town or county.
 If the zoning commission comes out to investigate and finds that the landowner didn’t comply, the landowner could be fined.

-Private individuals, businesses or the government may sue over land use and zoning regulations.
-Common types of cases include, but are not limited, to:
+Private individuals, businesses, or the government may sue over land use and zoning regulations.
+Common types of cases include but are not limited to:

-- Boundary lines between properties or incorrect surveys;
+- Boundary lines between properties or incorrect surveys

-- Zoning restrictions for new construction;
+- Zoning restrictions for new construction

-- Eminent domain matters.
+- Eminent domain matters

 Contact a Land Use and Zoning Attorney